element-plus/element-plus/docs/en-US/guide/ssr.md

 ## Teleports

-[Teleport](https://vuejs.org/guide/scaling-up/ssr.html#teleports) is used internally by multiple components in Element Plus (eg. ElDialog, ElDrawer, ElTooltip, ElDropdown, ElSelect, ElDatePicker ...), so special handling is require during SSR.
+[Teleport](https://vuejs.org/guide/scaling-up/ssr.html#teleports) is used internally by multiple components in Element Plus (eg. ElDialog, ElDrawer, ElTooltip, ElDropdown, ElSelect, ElDatePicker ...), so special handling is required during SSR.

-### Render the Teleport on mount
+### Render the Teleport on the mount

-An easier solution is to conditionally render the Teleport on mount.
+An easier solution is to conditionally render the Teleport on the mount.
 For example, use the ClientOnly component in Nuxt.

 ```vue
 <client-only>